LevInteractive/docker-nodejs-example/readme.md

 First you should have a general understanding of what [docker](https://www.docker.com/) is and make sure they're installed on your machine.
 For Linux it's a snap.
 For OS X, [there are a few extra steps](http://viget.com/extend/how-to-use-docker-on-os-x-the-missing-guide) but it really isn't that bad.

+1. First `cp env_make.dist env_make`.
+This is where you can overwrite environment specific vars for the makefile.
-1. First, run `make build`.
+2. Run `make build`.
 This will build the image for the application.
-2. Then run `make run-dev`.
+3. Then run `make run-dev`.
 This will run all of the containers and you're ready to develop.
 On linux you can visit localhost:3030.
 On OS X visit your (boot2docker ip):3030.
-3. Refresh a few times, which adds cats to the system.
+4. Refresh a few times, which adds cats to the system.
 Head back to the command line and do `make save`.
-4. Head back to the browser and refresh as many times as you can.
+5. Head back to the browser and refresh as many times as you can.
 Then go back and do `make restore`.
 You'll be back where you saved.
 Controlled persistence.
 5. To remove this app do `make destroy`.